 If you had a strong piece of plastic you could probably make the same type shelter, but I like the poncho because it has built in grommets that allow you to tie your paracord directly to it with minimal fuss.

-When I was in the Corps I spent many nights under a makeshift shelter and I carried that into my civilian camping as well.
+When I was in the Corps I spent many nights under a makeshift shelter and I carried that into my civilian camping

 I’ll write more about the poncho in another post, but this is one of those pieces of equipment that has many uses.